Home Buyer’s Guide

 How long does it take to buy a home?

-There really is no set timeframe to purchase a home because this process is entirely based on when you find the home that you want to make an offer on.
-Once you do find a home and have an accepted offer, you can expect that process to take between 30-45 days on average to get from accepted offer to the closing table.
+There really is no set timeframe to purchase a home because this process is entirely based on when you find the home that you want to purchase.
+Once you do find a home and have an accepted offer, you can expect that process to take between 30-45 days on average to get from accepted offer to the closing date.

 How long does it take to build a new home?